 ICAS Business Policy Panel

-Nearly 2/3 of our working members work in business.
-Our Business Policy Panel consists of senior members who either work in, audit or advise, business, ranging from large to small.
+Nearly two out of three of our working members work in business.
+Our Business Policy Panel consists of senior members who either work in audit or advise businesses, ranging from large to small.

 Business Policy Panel remit

-Our business policy positions are set out below, with overarching ICAS Policy Themes and Positions shown in brackets:
+Our business policy positions are set out below, with overarching ICAS policy themes and positions:

 - Promotion of sound corporate governance (sound governance).